APB97/SimpleResxToJson/README.md

 __Note__: Result(s) replace previous content of output `*.json` file(s) or create the files.
 Either make a backup or ensure there is no content in these files that cannot be lost.

+`--recursive`, `-R`

+__Optional__ parameter: When input is a directory then it causes application to search for `*.resx` files not only in top directory, but also in all subdirectories.

-Note: In case of input being a directory, output directory is used as base directory for results and each file is created at same path relative to input directory.
+Note: In that case, output directory is used as base directory for results and each file is created at same path relative to input directory.

 #### Example

 When input is `/path/to/files`, and output directory is `/output/`, then file with path `/path/to/files/example/test.resx` will cause output file to be created at `/output/example/test.json`.

+`--silent`

+__Optional__ parameter: Make application skip output messages related to file processing being written to console.

 ### Single file conversion